 Water and Drainage searches:

-Your first-time buyer solicitor will also look at to the water supply where the property is to determine if the property is connected to the main water supply if there any issues with the water supply such as contaminated water, foul water or any other issues such as if the water supply is connected to the public sewer or if the public sewer is within very close distance to the property. (which may affect your ability to extend the property).
+Your first-time buyer solicitor will also look at to the water supply where the property is to determine if the property is connected to the main water supply if there any issues with the water supply such as contaminated water, foul water or any other issues such as if the water supply is connected to the public sewer or if the public sewer is within very close distance to the property.
+This may affect your ability to extend the property.

 How much will a first-time buyer solicitor cost?